 Anyone who does not like boiled custard is probably having it wrong.
 This divine recipe soothes the soul and is perfect for people who enjoy desserts that are not too sweet.

-It can be eaten after lunch or as a snack, which makes it so versatile.
+It can be eaten after lunch or as a snack, making it very versatile.
 Hopefully, with the complete recipe and variations, you are all set to make this on your own.

 This is a must-have dessert, so we urge you to give it a try.
 Those 30 minutes of making it will be worthwhile after you give it a try.